VeriSign, Inc. (NASDAQ:VRSN) EVP Thomas C. Indelicarto Sells 613 Shares

-VeriSign, Inc. (NASDAQ:VRSN) EVP Thomas C. Indelicarto sold 613 shares of the firm’s stock in a transaction dated Wednesday, July 14th.
-The shares were sold at an average price of $229.15, for a total value of $140,468.95.
-The sale was disclosed in a document filed with the SEC, which is accessible through this hyperlink.
+VeriSign, Inc. (NASDAQ:VRSN) EVP Thomas C. Indelicarto sold 613 shares of the stock in a transaction dated Wednesday, July 21st.
+The stock was sold at an average price of $229.21, for a total transaction of $140,505.73.
+Following the completion of the sale, the executive vice president now directly owns 54,873 shares in the company, valued at $12,577,440.33.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.

-VeriSign (NASDAQ:VRSN) last posted its quarterly earnings results on Thursday, April 22nd.
-The information services provider reported $1.33 EPS for the quarter, topping the Zacks’ consensus estimate of $1.29 by $0.04.
-VeriSign had a negative return on equity of 45.21% and a net margin of 49.42%.
-The business had revenue of $323.62 million during the quarter, compared to the consensus estimate of $322.82 million.
-During the same period last year, the firm earned $1.42 earnings per share.
-The company’s revenue for the quarter was up 3.6% compared to the same quarter last year.
-On average, analysts predict that VeriSign, Inc. will post 5.35 EPS for the current fiscal year.
+VeriSign (NASDAQ:VRSN) last posted its quarterly earnings data on Thursday, April 22nd.
+The information services provider reported $1.33 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $1.29 by $0.04.
+VeriSign had a net margin of 49.42% and a negative return on equity of 45.21%.
+The company had revenue of $323.62 million for the quarter, compared to analysts’ expectations of $322.82 million.
+During the same period in the prior year, the business earned $1.42 earnings per share.
+VeriSign’s revenue for the quarter was up 3.6% compared to the same quarter last year.
+Sell-side analysts anticipate that VeriSign, Inc. will post 5.35 EPS for the current fiscal year.

-A number of hedge funds and other institutional investors have recently modified their holdings of VRSN.
-Steward Partners Investment Advisory LLC lifted its holdings in VeriSign by 23.5% in the fourth quarter.
-Steward Partners Investment Advisory LLC now owns 814 shares of the information services provider’s stock worth $176,000 after acquiring an additional 155 shares during the last quarter.
-Mercer Global Advisors Inc. ADV lifted its holdings in VeriSign by 29.2% in the fourth quarter.
-Mercer Global Advisors Inc. ADV now owns 3,333 shares of the information services provider’s stock worth $721,000 after acquiring an additional 754 shares during the last quarter.
-Healthcare of Ontario Pension Plan Trust Fund lifted its holdings in VeriSign by 79.2% in the fourth quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 1,968 shares of the information services provider’s stock worth $426,000 after acquiring an additional 870 shares during the last quarter.
-Regent Peak Wealth Advisors LLC bought a new position in VeriSign in the fourth quarter worth about $44,000.
-Finally, Nordea Investment Management AB lifted its holdings in VeriSign by 8.0% in the fourth quarter.
-Nordea Investment Management AB now owns 44,491 shares of the information services provider’s stock worth $9,628,000 after acquiring an additional 3,301 shares during the last quarter.
-88.73% of the stock is currently owned by hedge funds and other institutional investors.
+VRSN has been the topic of several research analyst reports. upped their price objective on shares of VeriSign from $235.00 to $245.00 in a research report on Friday, April 23rd.
+Citigroup upped their price objective on shares of VeriSign from $235.00 to $245.00 in a research report on Friday, April 23rd.

 About VeriSign